The Tien

 We are an interdisciplinary group of

-basic studies of quantitative physiology to clinical applications in
+studies of quantitative physiology to clinical applications in regenerative

-interest are perfusable, microfluidic materials whose internal geometries mimic
+perfusable, microfluidic materials whose internal geometries mimic the

 With these materials, we seek to solve one of the long-standing